What they look like

 Gorillas are the largest apes.
 They have a brown to black coat with mature males developing a whitish-silver saddle on their back resulting in the name ‘silverbacks’.
 They have longer arms than legs, brown eyes and no tail.

-These largest living primates live in small groups led by a silverback male.
+These largest living primates live in small groups.
 Aggression is often avoided by threat displays such as chest beating.
 It can take up to 2-3 months for them to recognise and accept a new zookeeper.
 Gorillas often only glance at each other.
 Staring can be rude in gorilla company.

 What they eat